 Our goal is to connect participants with the resources needed to achieve long-term recovery and end their pattern of criminal activity.

-The WCDTC is an 18-month program consisting of four phases, each designed to provide the treatment, supervision, and recovery support necessary to succeed in the program.
+The WCDTC is an 18-month program consisting of five phases, each designed to provide the treatment, supervision, and recovery support necessary to succeed in the program.

 If you are interested in making a referral or getting more information about the Washtenaw County Drug Treatment Court, please contact the Problem Solving Courts Coordinator